CenturyLiu/RL-Project-Navigation/README.md

 # RL-Project-Navigation
 Train an agent by value-based reinforcement learning to navigate in a large world and collect yellow bananas, while avoiding blue bananas

-## Part 0: Basic reinforcement learning concept
+## Part 0: Basic reinforcement learning concept involved

 ## Part 1: Problem to solve